SHPavelSH/operating-systems/system_calls/README.md

 #syscl_1.c

-This example shows a basic application written in C
+This example shows a basic application written in C language

 #syscl_2.c

-This example shows a basic application that returns the process id of the application
+This example shows a basic application that returns its process id